 - Trains hand-eye coordination and muscle memory needed for writing

 - Practice Space for various learning objectives

-How to use some of our most popular products to support dyslexic remediation:
+How to use some of our most popular multi-sensory learning products to support dyslexic remediation:

 - Step and Say Activities: students with dyslexia may have difficulty with number sequences and order of operations.
 The Step and Say Sensory Path Elements are a great tool to give students a concrete and memorable learning experience.
 It may be difficult for these students to fully grasp the concept of sequential numbering in the classroom.
 The Sensory Path Step and Say Elements are one more opportunity for these students to experience this concept outside of the classroom.
 For students struggling to comprehend counting backwards, the Count Down Rocketship featured in the Blast Off Sensory Path is perfect to help reenforce how counting down works.

 - AlphaDots: while typically displayed as a hopscotch, the AlphaDots are SO much more than just a hopping game.
 For any students who struggle with letter recognition or sounds, the AlphaDots serves as an opportunity to practice.
 Have students give you the letter sounds or a word that starts with each letter as they move through this activity.

 - Sight Word Spots: sight words are a tried-and-true teaching method when learning to read.
 Some students aren’t there yet and need extra practice.
 Adding the sight words to your classroom or halls can help give students that extra exposure to these important words.
 You can turn the lesson into an interactive experience by asking them to “find” certain words.

 - Popcorn Compound Words: students with dyslexia often struggle to build compound words.
 The Popcorn Compound Words Sensory Path Element is useful for helping reenforce this skill.
 Using easy to recognize words, you can challenge your students to build new words with this activity.
 Offering as many different learning opportunities as possible is an invaluable way to support students with different learning abilities.